vchoudhari45/codingcargo/src/main/java/com/vc/docs/md/hard/strobogrammatic-number-iii.md

 <h2 class="heading">Problem Statement</h2>
 <p>
-A strobogrammatic number is a number that looks the same when rotated 180 degrees (looked at upside down).
+A strobogrammatic number is a number that looks the same when rotated <code class="inline">180</code> degrees (looked at upside down).
 </p>
 <p>
 Write a function to count the total strobogrammatic numbers that exist in the range of <code class="inline">low <= num <= high</code>.